-- A main cross-curricular topic; - A mini cross-curricular topic; - Core elements (basic literacy, numeracy and health, including two hours of physical activity each full week); and - Other curriculum areas not covered within the topics.
+- A cross-curricular topic - Core elements (basic literacy, numeracy, and health, including two hours of physical activity each full week); and - Other curricular areas not covered within the topics.

 We try to set each of these areas in a context, which will interest the children whilst allowing us to meet the learning outcomes and experiences.
 For the main topic, we consult with the children to get their ideas and the class teacher then looks to fit this around the learning outcomes of the curriculum.